-After the designer has laid out the pages, they should be sent to a proofreader for review.
+After the designer has laid out the pages, send them to a proofreader for review.
 Do not skip this important step in the production of your book.
 A fresh set of eyes can spot typos, omissions, and other errors missed in earlier stages.

 Beyond Words Proofreading

 Beyond Words Proofreading is a 25-year-old mother-daughter service.
-We have seven dedicated editorial proofreaders with a combined 60 years of experience.
-We specialize in textbooks in all fields, including but not limited to medicine, science, information technology, language, film/video, law, religion/spirituality, education, psychology/psychiatry, and literature.
-We are respected for the quality of our proofreading and for our ability to keep up with the important but often difficult deadlines of our field.
+They have seven dedicated editorial proofreaders with a combined 60 years of experience.
+They specialize in textbooks in all fields, including but not limited to medicine, science, information technology, language, film/video, law, religion/spirituality, education, psychology/psychiatry, and literature.
+They are respected for the quality of their proofreading and for their ability to keep up with the important but often difficult deadlines of their field.

 Joanna is a proofreader with experience in both print and online publishing.
 She has written and edited on a wide variety of subjects, including careers, communication, culture, entrepreneurship, food, green living, nonprofit organizations, social media, technology, travel, and volunteerism.
-Familiar with the ins and outs of The Chicago Manual of Style, she is skilled at catching errors in grammar and layout.
+Familiar with the ins and outs of The Chicago Manual of Style, she has many times proven her skill at catching errors in grammar and layout.

 Indexing is usually only needed for nonfiction works.
 A professional indexer will do a better job of indexing than the author can.
 However, the author can point out or list the important subject matter that should be listed in the index.